 How Does Diet Affect Symptoms of ADHD?

-A simple diet improves ADHD symptoms in 60% of kids
+A simple diet improves ADHD symptoms in 60 percent of kids.

 But then, I also think it is logical that our immune systems are responsible for heart disease and high cholesterol, not that our livers (in a desperate effort to do us in) mastermind the release of cholesterol into the bloodstream to clog our arteries like an old sock dropped into the disposal.
 The reason I find the immune system to be a logical culprit is that the whole purpose of the immune system is to KILL THINGS and wreak havoc.
 Sometimes your armed forces turns tables on you - friendly fire, as it were.
 Did you know there are at least 48 different studies showing a correlation between low cholesterol and greater mortality in the elderly?
 Can you see why I at least question the idea of super low cholesterol as a laudable goal in light of the fact that our brains need lots of cholesterol and fat?)